Center for Hellenic Studies

 The Life and Miracles of Thekla offers a unique view on the reception of classical and early Christian literature in Late Antiquity.
 This study examines the Life and Miracles as an intricate example of Greek writing and attempts to situate the work amidst a wealth of similar literary forms from the classical world.

-Homeric Conversation is the first full-length study of conversation in the Homeric poems.
-Deborah Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
+In the first full-length study of conversation in the Homeric poems, Beck argues that conversation should be considered a traditional Homeric type scene, alongside recognized types such as arrival, sacrifice, battle, and hospitality.
 This book is a wide-ranging, closely argued aesthetic analysis of repetition and variation in the Homeric epics.

 The Ancient Greeks not only spoke of time unfolding in a specific space, but also projected the past upon the future in order to make it active in the social practice of the present.
-Poetic and Performative Memory in Ancient Greece shows how the Ancient Greeks’ collective memory was based on a remarkable faculty for the creation of ritual and narrative symbols.
+This book shows how the Ancient Greeks’ collective memory was based on a remarkable faculty for the creation of ritual and narrative symbols.